 Foster Care

-Sometimes parents cannot provide their children with the proper care and attention.
-Foster care can then be a solution.
-A child can then temporarily live in another family: a foster family.
+Sometimes parents are unable to provide their children with adequate Health attention.
+Foster care can be a solution in such cases.
+A child can then live temporarily with another family: a foster family.
 This can be for a short or longer period of time.
-The main goal is that the child can develop well.
-If possible, the child will later return to its own parents.
+The most important goal is for the child to develop well.
+If possible, the child will return to their own parents later.

 Becoming a foster parent